What we’re about

 WELCOME: to our in-session reading and discussion of literature by and near Virginia Woolf, every Tuesday evening.

-Tonight we continue our several-weeks-long journey through the most experimental, and most poetically beautiful, of Woolf's nine novels.
-We are still at the beginning of the book, and we read slowly.
-Therefore, please don't hesitate to jump in "midstream".
-You'll get the gist.
+Tonight we continue our several-months-long journey through the most experimental, and most poetically beautiful, of Woolf's nine novels.
+This is a slow reading group, so please don't hesitate to jump in "midstream".
+You'll get the gist, and we focus on the current text.

-As always, the text will be provided via pdf in the Comments section of the event page.
 Prior familiarity with the material is not necessary to enjoy these evenings.
 Taking turns, we read aloud during the session, discovering and discussing as we go.
-For those who do like to pre-read and even read ahead, here is a free copy: https://gutenberg.net.au/ebooks02/0201091h.html
+For those who do like to pre-read and even read ahead, here is a free copy of The Waves: https://gutenberg.net.au/ebooks02/0201091h.html

 Aim: To have fun!
 A deep dive, to gain some degree of understanding and appreciation of the text.